koto/xsschef/README.md

 Demo
 ----
 See http://youtu.be/KmIG2EKLP2M for a demonstrational video.
+BeEF hooking: http://youtu.be/uonVWh0QO1A

 Installation & usage
 ------------